Thegreywolf365/Experiment_5-Stacks/README.md

 # Experiment_5-Stacks
 To create and initialise a stack that accepts a user input and allows them to view the stack, delete the stack element or add an element.
+## Algorithm:
+1. Start
+2. Define functions push pop and display.
+3. Define stack with number of elements, define top of stack with -1 to start.
+4. Define overflow, underflow conditions
+5. Give the user an option to choose between push pop or display
+6. Call pop, push or display based on step 5 option
+7. Stop
 Functions Pop, Push and Show are created and referenced in the main.
 ## Code:
 <img width="907" alt="image" src="https://user-images.githubusercontent.com/26576979/227753161-f839b387-fb6b-44cc-8274-954e0b43ec7d.png">